pehnetom/systemverilog-browser/README.md

 * Clicking on the heading will clear any highlighting made with SystemVerilog Browser
 * Hotkey for toggle on/off are `ctrl` + `alt` + `s`
 * Added some snippets for UVM
+* Experimental Implementation of Project Module Based tree hierarchy(for classes and packages).

 There is a lot of bugs, no test implemented yet.